Delhi: 26-yr-old woman dies in JNU campus, police suspect suicide | Education

 - India

+The police suspect that it is a case of suicide.
+They said the woman may have allegedly jumped from the second floor of the hostel and died but the cause of death will only be ascertained after the post-mortem examination.

-Madhuri Kumari, a resident of Buxar in Bihar, was staying at the Brahmaputra hostel inside the Jawaharlal Nehru University campus along with her husband who is pursuing a Ph.D. from the varsity, they said.
+Madhuri Kumari, a resident of Buxar in Bihar, was staying at the Brahmaputra hostel inside the Jawaharlal Nehru University campus along with her husband who is pursuing PHD from the varsity, they said.

-Police suspect it to be a case of suicide and said she allegedly jumped from the second floor of the hostel and died but only a post-mortem examination will ascertain the cause of death.
+The police said the couple got married in June this year, police said.

 No suicide note has been recovered yet, police said, adding an investigation is underway to determine the sequence of events.